Directors and Officers

 Peter Petre

 Co-author, with former IBM chairman Thomas J. Watson, Jr., of Father, Son & Co.: My Life at IBM and Beyond.
 He is co-author, with General Norman H. Schwarzkopf, of It Doesn't Take a Hero.
 Also collaborated with Alan Greenspan on his memoir, The Age of Turbulence.
+A senior editor at large at Fortune, Mr. Petre directs the magazine's coverage of information technology, industrial technology, biotechnology, science, and innovation.

 James Shapiro